 (left to right: Howard Lipset, Kathrine Switzer, Edith Zuschmann & Horst von Bohlen)

-Kathrine is the Board Chair and co-founder of the non-profit 261 Fearless.
-She was the first woman to officially register and run the Boston Marathon in 1967.
+Kathrine is the Board Chair and co-founder of the non-profit 261 Fearless Inc. She was the first woman to officially register and run the Boston Marathon in 1967.
 Because she was a woman, she was attacked in the race by an angry official who tried to rip off her bib number (#261).
-She finished anyway and went on to win the 1974 New York City Marathon and then led the drive to make the women's marathon an official Olympic event in 1984.
+She finished anyway and then led the drive to make the women's marathon an official Olympic event in 1984.
 Now, 58% of all runners in the USA are women.
 To celebrate this social revolution and the 50th anniversary of her legendary run, Switzer ran the Boston Marathon again in 2017, at age 70.
 This run inspired women around the world.

 She is in charge of the global 261 Club network and global communication and outreach.
 A nationally ranked swimmer-turned-distance runner in her native Austria, Edith drives the passion to support women globally to find the joy and power in being active.
 She is a nationally certified athletic and running coach focusing on young athletes and women and continues also as a lecturer of sports marketing at the University of Applied Sciences, Wiener Neustadt, Austria, where she also received her master’s degree in business consultancy and leadership.
 Edith is a frequent contributor to European running, health, women’s and business publications.

-Horst von Bohlen is member of the 261 Fearless Board and Director of the global 261 Education program
+Horst von Bohlen, board member & Director of 261 Education program

 Djamila Peter is the Coordinator of Empowerment Classes for German-speaking Coaches, Master Coach in education

-Emily Ertel is Head of 261 Coaches in North America and a Master Coach
+Emily Ertel is Head of 261 Coaches in North America and Master Coach

 She lives in England, has three children, a crazy dog and is a doctor by trade.
 She is one of the founders and Directors of 261 Fearless Club United Kingdom and a coach at two clubs in the Lune Valley and Lancaster.
 Her passion is inspiring women to find health and wellbeing through leading active lives.
 She blogs at drjulietmcgrattan.com, is the Women's Running UK Health Expert and the author of the award-winning book Sorted: The Active Woman's Guide to Health published by Bloomsbury.
 Most of the time she loves running but sometimes she admits that getting her trainers on and heading out of the door is really hard; but she never regrets it!